ztzeng/data-science-interview-questions-and-answers/README.md

 ## 31. Stochastic Gradient Descent

-Gradient Descent: For every step we take, we use all the data and all partial derivatives to update the weights
+1. Gradient Descent: For every step we take, we use all the data and all partial derivatives to update the weights

-SGD: For every step we take, we randomly choose one sample (or a mini-batch of samples), to this sample to calculate the derivatives.
+2. Stochastic Gradient Descent: For every step we take, we randomly choose one sample (or a mini-batch of samples), to this sample to calculate the derivatives.

    It's super userful when large data or redundancies of data.
 Also, when we have a new data coming in, we only need to take another step for estimation without starting all over.